BarbeMCR/the-betrothed/README.md

 **But, most importantly, everybody who contributed with testing and various tidbits, like those folks:**

--  No one for now
+-  No one for now (contact me if you'd like to be here)